 Thakkar Baba Smarak Sadan

-Building is officially called Thakkar Baba Smarak Sadan in memory of the person who started this movement under the guidance of Mahatma Gandhi.
-As you see the building, you would see a worli painting in pale orange.
+The building is officially called Thakkar Baba Smarak Sadan in memory of the person who started this movement under the guidance of Mahatma Gandhi.
+As you see the building, you would see a Warli painting in pale orange.
 And wall murals of lots of tribal couples.
 Stand back and try and see the facial expressions of these murals, which on the first look may not look very attractive owing to bad maintenance.
 You may need to brave the dirty water flowing everywhere to reach the museum stairs.
 Tribal Museum upstairs has been decently maintained, though.

 Tribal or Adivasi is a term used for describing the aboriginals of India.
 Living in small pockets across the country.
 They now form such a small minority that they almost need to be protected.
 Most Adivasis live in remote and usually geographically isolated areas.
-Follow their own distinct culture, law and ethics.
-And maintain a minimal contact with the outside world.
+Follow their own distinct culture, law, and ethics.
+And maintain minimal contact with the outside world.
 Their world is self-contained in them.

 Bhartiya Aadam Jaati Sevak Sangh, an umbrella NGO works with various other smaller NGOs.
 Who in turn work with these tribes and try to integrate them with the rest of the population.
 A museum and an extensive library have been set up by this organization which serves a reference point for all the information required on tribes in India.
 Library houses more than 6000 titles.
 All on tribes of India and the sub-continent.
 I was told by the manager that a lot of research scholars come and study here.

 Museum has 4 halls and a corridor making an attempt to bring the tribal life alive for visitors.
 A plant-lined corridor takes you to the museum entrance which has traditional murals on all its sides.
 The long corridor shows the dioramas of various tribes through the important life events like festivals, acts of animal sacrifice, marriages, polling during elections.